ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

     - a public load balancer with a security group driving traffic to the frontend application.
     - a private load balancer with a security group driving requests from frontend to the backend.
     - an instance template and an instance group for provisioning and scaling the instances.
-      - two VSIs (one frontend instance and one backend) with respective security groups attached.
+      - two VSIs (one frontend instance and one backend instance) with respective security groups attached.

+        The frontend instance runs an Nginx server to serve a PHP web application that talks to the backend to store and retrieve data.
+The backend instance runs a NodeJS and GraphQL API wrapper for {{site.data.keyword.databases-for-postgresql_full_notm}} and {{site.data.keyword.cos_full_notm}}.
+        {:tip}

 4. **Copy** the public load balancer URL from the log output and paste it in a browser by prefixing `http://` to see the frontend application.

     To check the provisioned VPC resources, you can either use the [VPC layout](https://{DomainName}/vpc-ext/vpcLayout) or [{{site.data.keyword.cloud-shell_short}}](https://{DomainName}/shell) with `ibmcloud is` commands.